Natas Travel Fair 2026

 Image credit: Julie Edgley

 Otherwise, Barking Owls are the cutest species found in the wild.
-Just look at those big round eyes!
-These precious birds are more elusive, and can only be spotted in open woodlands and at the edge of forests.
+Just look at those big, round eyes!
+These precious birds are more elusive and can only be spotted in open woodlands and at forest edges.

 Where to find them: Caversham Wildlife Park, B/Lot 99 Lord St, Whiteman WA 6068 or in open woodlands